MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/register-public-access-vault-backup-server.md

 ---
-title: Reregister the DPM server with Recovery Services vault using public access
+title: Re-register the DPM server with Recovery Services vault using public access
 description: Learn how to reregister your DPM server with an Azure Backup Recovery Services vault using public access after deleting private endpoints.
 #customer intent: As a DPM user, I want to register my server with a Recovery Services vault using private endpoints so that I can back up on-premises data securely.
 author: Jeronika-MS